 If your project centers around visual images, ConceptShare can help you get your team’s input on photos and videos.
 You can mark them up with notes, arrows and shapes, and get your team’s vote on whether changes should be made.

 If you’ve got more than one person involved in the billing and expenses for your team, Freshbooks makes it easy to collaborate on accounting.
 You can easily track expenses and hours worked, and send professional invoices to your clients.

 Fee: Free trial available; then packages start at $19.95 a month.

-Collaborate on to-dos with Hiveminder.
+Collaborate on to-dos with Hiveminder (no longer available).
 You can enter in your notes, tasks and to-dos and assign them to yourself or your team members.
 You can schedule the tasks to be completed by a due date, and the person in charge of completing it will receive a calendar notification.